-New Applicants: Must have successfully completed Program Support 1 grant projects for three of the past four years
+For nonprofit arts and cultural organizations headquartered in Raleigh who has successfully completed Program Support 1 grant projects for three of the past four years.

-New Applicants: Must have successfully completed Program Support 2 grant projects for three of the past four years
+For nonprofit arts organizations headquartered in Raleigh who has successfully completed Program Support 2 grant projects for three of the past four years.

 Raleigh nonprofits interested in applying for arts grants must attend the necessary grant workshops.